I-4-3-32.Appeals Council Review Required — Analyst Recommends Action on Court Remanded Case

 The analyst must prepare a brief analysis explaining why the case requires AC review and, if appropriate, why a specialized AC remand order is needed.

 If the court's remand order is brief, no further analysis may be needed.
 If the order is lengthy, the analyst may prepare a brief summary or underline certain portions of the appeals file copy of the court remand for the AC's benefit.
-(The CF or CAR copy of the court remand order which goes to the HO must not be annotated or marked.)
+(The claim(s) file or certified administrative record copy of the court remand order that goes to the HO must not be annotated or marked.)

 The analyst must prepare the AC remand order by making an appropriate selection from among the alternatives shown on the computer menu of available macros.
 However, if the basic remand order must be customized to suit the particular circumstances and facts in the individual case, the case must be routed to the AC for approval of the modified remand order.

-The analyst must prepare the remand order, as explained above, to the AAJ having geographic jurisdiction over the claimant's residence (see I-4-3-103 or I-4-3-104, for a current list of geographic assignments).
+The analyst must prepare the remand order, as explained above, to the AAJ having geographic jurisdiction over the claimant's residence (see HALLEX I-3-0-6 or I-3-0-7, for a current list of geographic assignments).

 The analyst must prepare the remand order, as above, including a detailed discussion of the basis for remand, the facts in the case and the action to be undertaken on remand by the ALJ to definitively address and resolve all issues in the case.